ouspg/CryptoCourse/Week1Exercises/README.md

 ## Environment

-You should have access into Linux environment to be able to complete task 3.
+You should have access into Linux/Unix environment to be able to complete Task 3.

-Course virtual machine is suitable.
+The course virtual machine is suitable.

 ## Grading